swwind/swwind.github.io-legacy/docs/useful-things.md

 The biggest advantage of the Roigu Theme is that it has a lot of interesting things which you can used in your post.

-If you have more great idea, welcome to submit pull request!
+If you have more great ideas, welcome to submit your pull request!

 ## Special classes